Platelet Rich Plasma

 Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase of tissue synthesis and thus faster tissue regeneration.

-Cost effectiveness: Since PRP harvesting is done with only 22mL of blood in Dr. Krueger & Dr. Lenox‘s office, the patient need not incur the expense of the harvesting procedure in hospital or at the blood bank.
+Cost effectiveness: Since PRP harvesting is done with only 22mL of blood in Dr. Krueger, Dr. Lenox & Dr. Peterson‘s office, the patient need not incur the expense of the harvesting procedure in hospital or at the blood bank.

 Ease of use: PRP is easy to handle and actually improves the ease of application of bone substitute materials and bone grafting products by making them more gel-like.